 Independent salary research.
 Not affiliated with BLS, NBRC, AARC, or any employer.
-Figures are estimates based on BLS OES May 2024 data.
+Figures are estimates based on BLS OEWS May 2025 data.

 Respiratory Therapist Salary in New Jersey (2026)